rumeshmadhusanka/rasa-chatbot/README.md

 Uses an in memory positional index to find lyrics of a song when the user gives a query containing some part of a song.
 Uses proximity query to retrieve the matching song.
 To account for misspellings, Jaccard similarity between each word of the query and songs’ words is taken.

 ## Discord integration
-This bot can be integrated with Discord.
+This is integrated with Discord.

 ## Deploymnet
 <p align="center">
   <img src="deployment.png" />
 </p>

 Deployment guide: [DEPLOYMENT.md](DEPLOYMENT.md)<br>